My Mexican Cartel Mistake

 “I don’t know.
 What was that?” he replied, bolting up from the bed.

-More explosions sounded over our heads, flashing light into the skylight.
+More explosions sounded over our heads, flashing lights into the skylight.

 “Holy shit!” we winced in unison.